Part 3: Anchor

 “Other worlds, not other planets.
 This hotel has portals that open into two of them, and works as a bridge between them.
 We keep the doorways.
 We let the people through, we let them stay if they need a place to stay.
 That is our business.
 Whether other people from your world come to stay matters very little to us.”

 Janet stared at him.
 “So you’re like the wardrobe into Narnia?”

-“Most worlds,” said Hela, “are usually either tend towards magic or towards science.
-Your world, obviously, is based in science, in immutable laws of reality.
+“Most worlds,” said Hela, “usually tend towards either magic or science.
+Your world, obviously, is based in science, in the immutable laws of reality.
 Himmeria and Durridel, the worlds that are connected to Hotel Fulcrum, are based in the laws of magic.
 Hearts and minds have far more power over matter than they do here.
 Since they are linked to this place, magic also has a hold here.”

 “We are the balancing point,” said Smith.
 “The meeting place.
 We need to keep the worlds in balance with this one or the walls fail.
 Maintaining that balance — a balance between magic and science — is a delicate thing.
 We need certain things to be in place.
 One of those things is you.”